 Only Industry-specific Translators Will Do!

 While press releases are often viewed as straightforward marketing material in terms of translation requirements, achieving good results, in fact, requires a specialised approach.
-Using professional translators with specific knowledge of the relevant field will dramatically increase the effectiveness of your PR translations, allowing for seamless translation, transcreation and localisation without the added difficulty of industry-specific information and terminology causing undue confusion.
+Using professional translators with specific knowledge of the relevant field will dramatically increase the effectiveness of your PR translations, allowing for seamless translation, transcreation and localisation without industry-specific information and terminology causing undue confusion.

 PR translation requires a delicate balance between industry experience and possessing translation skills and cultural awareness of the target language to produce results that will benefit your business time and again.
 A professional language service provider will take extra care in allocating projects to only the most experienced translators in the relevant field so as to ensure the accuracy of the final texts.
 Through the use of sector experts, you can be sure that with each new communication, your message is being heard loud and clear by your customers, just how you intended it.